 An OIC is an agreement between a taxpayer and the IRS that settles the taxpayer’s tax liabilities for less than the full amount owed.
-Generally, the IRS does not accept an OIC if they believe the liability can be paid in full as a lump sum or through a payment agreement.
+Generally, the IRS does not accept an OIC if they believe the liability (your total tax liability) can be paid in full as a lump sum or through a payment agreement.
 The IRS looks at the taxpayer’s income and assets to make a determination of the taxpayer’s reasonable collection potential.
 OICs are subject to acceptance on legal requirements.

 3. What Assets Does The IRS Consider?

 The IRS has relaxed some of its rules when it evaluates your future income, and how much income you can be earning today and still qualify for an Offer In Compromise.
 That said, this evaluation is best done by a tax professional who is experienced with the IRS’s formula.

 4. How Soon Can I Complete an IRS Fresh Start Program?

 Your exact time needed to negotiate and pay off your tax liability is highly dependent upon your current situation.
 So there is no hard rule here.
 However, the IRS recognized that long lasting programs tend to produce poor results.
 Therefore, they have enacted changes to enable some to resolve their tax problems in as little as two years compared to four or five years in the past.
 Again, working with a tax professional can help you determine if you qualify and how long it may take to complete.

 5. How is Collection Potential Now Calculated for Fresh Start?

 Collection potential to the IRS means your ability to pay back a tax liability.
 When the IRS calculates a taxpayer’s reasonable collection potential, it will now look at only one year of future income for offers paid in five or fewer months, down from four years; and two years of future income for offers paid in six to 24 months, down from five years.
 All offers must be fully paid within 24 months of the date the offer is accepted.